xuanhh798/TripMind/README.md

 # Overview

-TripMind generates an aesthetic and informational article for a user's dream vacation based on user prompt.
+TripMind utilises Large Language Models (LLMs) to generate an aesthetic and informational article for a user's dream vacation based on user prompt.

 ## Setup